 Generalized Anxiety Disorder - 2 item scale

-2-item questionnaire with the following response categories: 0=not at all, 1=several days, 2=more than half the days, 3=nearly every day
+2-item questionnaire with the following response categories: 0=not at all, 1=several days, 2=more than half the days, 3=nearly every day.
+Total score range is 0 to 6 and a score of 3 or higher suggests possible anxiety.

 Time frame: Baseline, 1- and 3-and 6-month follow-up